Khamenei lauds Iranians' "dazzling" sacrifices to fight virus

 Iran's Supreme Leader Ayatollah Ali Khamenei, in a speech on state television for the Persian New Year, praised Iranians for their "dazzling" sacrifices in fighting the coronavirus outbreak in the worst-hit country in the Middle East.

-Officials close to Khamenei, contacted by Reuters on Wednesday, denied the rumours.
-Nowruz, or "new day" in Persian, is an ancient celebration and the most important date in the calendar, when families gather and exchange gifts.
-But the coronavirus has overshadowed the celebrations.
+Officials close to Khamenei have denied the rumours.
+Nowruz, or "new day" in Persian, is an ancient celebration and the most important date in the calendar when families gather and exchange gifts.
+But the coronavirus has overshadowed celebrations.

 In a separate message, President Hassan Rouhani said Iranians praised doctors and nurses for their courage in fighting the disease.
 Millions of Iranians are now confined within their own walls for the New Year celebrations.
 But police said many defied warnings by health officials to stay home and avoid crowds by heading to the Caspian coast, a favourite destination during the Nowruz holidays.

-"Iran to U.S.: Your policy will live in infamy.
-But Iran won't break," Zarif said.
-"A UNIQUE SPEECH"

-Unlike in his usual fiery speeches, the anti-U.S. hardliner Khamenei refrained from attacking Iran's longtime foe in his remarks.
+Unlike his usual fiery speeches, Khamenei refrained from attacking Iran's longtime foe in his remarks.
 "Iran benefited from America's sanctions.
-It made us self-sufficient in all areas," Khamenei said.
+It made us self-sufficient in all areas," he said.

 Friction between Tehran and Washington has increased since 2018 when U.S. President Donald Trump pulled the United States out of Tehran's 2015 nuclear deal with six nations and re-imposed sanctions on the country, crippling its economy.
 Iran on Thursday granted a medical furlough to imprisoned U.S. Navy veteran Michael White, who has been in prison since his arrest in 2018.
 His release is conditioned on him staying in Iran, U.S. Secretary of state Mike Pompeo said.